marcopeg/cakephp-adminer/readme.md

 Adminer for CakePHP
 ===================

-This package allow you to admin your database whithout logging in every time.
+Admin you app database whithout logging in every time with full database credentials set.

-It uses `App/Config/database.php` credentials to log in Adminer and open the correct db.
+It uses `App/Config/database.php` credentials to **automagically log in Adminer** and open the correct db for you.

+**IMPORTANT:**
+I wrote that extension **for developing enviroments** where database data should be lost or modified without causing problems!
+**Do not use this script in production enviroments!**

+**NOTICE:**
-This package contains ad Adminer distribution you can update or change as you want.
+This package contains ad [Adminer](http://www.adminer.org/) distribution you can update or change as you want.
-That file is contained here only to speed up installation of this package!
+That file is contained here only to make this package ready to use!

 ## How to install?
 **Adminer for CakePHP** comes as a **webroot folder** so you need to download this repo and unzip it into you webroot folder: